-If you’re traveling alone and you have a lot of extra time and you want to save a couple dollars then take an airport shuttle.
+If you’re traveling alone and you have a lot of extra time, and you want to save a couple of dollars, then take an airport shuttle.
 Otherwise, I recommend just grabbing a taxi or Uber and saving yourself hours of wasted time.

 Las Vegas Airport Shuttle Bus Pros and Cons